Elsie Janis

 Elsie Janis (born Elsie Bierbower, March 16, 1889 – February 26, 1956) was an American actress of stage and screen, singer, songwriter, screenwriter and radio announcer.
 Entertaining the troops during World War I immortalized her as "the sweetheart of the AEF" (American Expeditionary Force).

 Early life

 Elsie Bierbower was born in Marion, Ohio, the daughter of Josephine Janis and John Eleazer Bierbower.
 She had a brother, Percy John.

 Stage

-Bierbower first took to the stage at age 2.
+Bierbower debuted on stage in 1896 in a production of East Lynne at Columbus's Southern Theatre.
 By age 11, she was a headliner on the vaudeville circuit, performing under the name Little Elsie.
 As she matured, using the stage name Elsie Janis, she began perfecting her comedic skills.

 Acclaimed by American and British critics, Janis was a headliner on Broadway and London.
 On Broadway, she starred in a number of successful shows, including The Vanderbilt Cup (1906), The Hoyden (1907), The Slim Princess (1911), and The Century Girl (1916).

 Elsie performed at the grand opening of the Brown Theatre in Louisville, Kentucky on October 5, 1925.